top of page

 Option 3: Nikon D850

-Description: The Nikon D850 is a full-frame DSLR renowned for its high-resolution sensor and fast autofocus system.
+Description: The Nikon D850 is a full-frame DSLR with high-resolution sensor and fast autofocus system, two reasons that it made this list.

 Unique Features: 45.7MP sensor, 7fps continuous shooting speed.